wusted/kubernetes-install/24-hpa-all-metrics/README.md

 $ kubectl --namespace default port-forward service/locust 8089:8089

 Then open in a browser: http://localhost:8089

 Use the svc name for the test.
+In this case "http://hello-svc:80"
 ```

+6. Test - CPU and Memory HPA